 This curiosity about art finally took me to Florence, Italy, where I learned watercolor and sketching (1993).
 This interest in visual arts has never left me.

 As a child, I started writing small stories and poetry, and have been publishing since my late teen years.
 My first poem book Linderos.
 Poemario eterno appeared in 1994, with illustrations by the painter Lorena Camarena.

 I studied my Bachelor in Communication Sciences (1997).
 I was later trained as an anthropologist and earned a Master degree in Social Sciences at the University of Amsterdam (2001).
 At the same university, I pursued a PhD degree in Social Sciences (2007).

 My research interests as an anthropologist include the study of folk saints, criminality, cultural property, marketplaces, spiritual protection, and legitimacy.
 I worked for almost fifteen years as a professor at the University of Amsterdam and later at Leiden University, the Netherlands.
 Although my fieldwork started in Latin America, I later developed a comparative perspective, that allows to look at issues from a global view.
 I have conducted fieldwork in Mexico, Peru, Ecuador, Brazil, Paraguay, the United States, Italy, Hong Kong and India.

-In addition, I collaborate with the news site Aristegui Noticias in Mexico, with the monthly column “A Renglón Seguido”.
+As a columnist, I have contributed with journalistic articles and opinion pieces published in Latin American and European media.
+I regulalry collaborate with the news site Aristegui Noticias in Mexico, with the column “A Renglón Seguido”.